HakkeCS/cloud-resume/README.md

 - Updated HTML template with personal information
 - wrote code for the visitor counter in main.js
     - Need to lean into to js a bit more.

+Setup cosmosDB to store our counter data and trudged through writing an Azure function to pull the data and add to it for each visitor to the site.

+Set up static site hosting with azure blob storage.